harisont/harisont.github.io/lists/facs.md

 - 2 checks UD format specifics
 - 3 checks that the universal UD guidelines are followed (e.g. that there are no `VERB`s used as `AUX` or multiple subjects in the same sentence)
 - 4 and 5 check language-specific stuff.

+---

+[^1]: if you use Visual Studio Code but want you replace it with fully free and open source software, I recommend its liberated & telemetry-free version [Visual Studio Codium](https://vscodium.com/)